 Gene and cell therapy

 Gene and cell therapy has the potential to transform medicine, providing long term and potentially curative treatment options for a wide range of diseases.
-We expect several highly promising cell and gene therapies such as Novartis’s CTL019 that we are directly involved in, to be launched within the next few years.
+We expect several highly promising cell and gene therapies, in addition to the recent launch of Novartis’s KYmriahTM (CTL019), that we are directly involved in, to be launched within the next few years.

 At Oxford BioMedica our goal is to build a sustainable and profitable biopharmaceutical company for our shareholders through the successful development and commercialisation of breakthrough gene and cell-based medicines that improve the lives of patients.
 We are doing this by exploiting our LentiVector® platform to develop our own products and to build partnerships with other companies working with lentiviral vector products

 The LentiVector® platform is an advanced lentiviral-based gene delivery system designed to overcome the safety and delivery challenges associated with earlier generation vectors.